mvitousek/reticulated/docs/tutorial.md

 would be much better for the program to halt altogether and alert the user of the problem.

-To fix this, Reticulated Python allows the programmer to specify the expected type of each parameter in the function definition itself:
+To fix this, Reticulated Python enables the programmer to specify the expected type of each parameter in the function definition itself:

     def is_odd(num: int):